tasmota/docs/docs/Bluetooth.md

 The Bluetooth section of Tasmota currently consists of 2 driver classes, which, not least due to hardware restrictions, cannot be used together.
 On the one hand there is support for the use of "iBeacons" on some modules of the HM-1x family.
 The second part consists of 3 drivers that can read the data from BLE sensors from the relatively diverse Xiaomi universe.
+These drivers offer very basic beacon finctionality too.

 !!! info "Presence detection with iBeacons or BLE sensor gateway using HM-1x or nRF24L01(+) peripherals"